 Yes you do, and be aware that this will result in additional set-up costs.
 Also, if you’re a tenant rather than a homeowner, it’s best to check your tenancy agreement to see if this is allowed, particularly if you live in an apartment building as special rules may apply.

-Yes.
-Line rental is now included as standard with all broadband pricing.
+Line rental is now included as standard with all broadband pricing, including Sky.
 Your broadband service is connected using the pre-existing phone line that runs into your home, so you have to pay for line rental even if you don't use your phone.
 The only mainstream provider that offers truly broadband-only deals is Virgin Media, but as there is so little difference in price between Virgin's broadband and phone and broadband-only packages, going broadband-only is barely worth it.

 Once you enter your postcode, Cable.co.uk will perform a live lookup and check all the available providers in your area.